We can assist with all aspects of incorporating an SRL company in the Dominican Republic.

-We will firstly draw up a list of shareholders.
-If shareholders are unable to go to a meeting to form the company; we draw up Powers of Attorney in favour of our notary there.
+We will draw up a list of shareholders.
+If the shareholders are unable to attend a meeting to form the company; we draw up Powers of Attorney in favour of our notary in the Dominican Republic.
 These documents are legalised for use in the Dominican Republic and sent to the notary.
-Prior to the meeting, the notary asks for a name clearance certificate from the National Office of Industrial Property.
+Prior to the meeting, the notary will obtain a name clearance certificate from the National Office of Industrial Property.

 There is then a meeting of shareholders together with our notary:

 When the company name is approved a certification of approval of the name is issued by the National Industrial Property Office within 10 days.
-When registering the company name, it is necessary to file a formal name application to the State Secretarial for Industry and Commerce.
+When registering the company name, we will file a formal name application to the State Secretarial for Industry and Commerce.
 After this publication the company name must be published in a national circulation newspaper.

-All corporate documents must be registered in the Chamber of Commerce in order to obtain a Mercantile Registration Certificate.
+Once the company has been incorporated we will register the incorporation documents with the Chamber of Commerce in order to obtain your Mercantile Registration Certificate.

 Company Law (Ley de Sociedades) #479-08, governs company formation in the Dominican Republic.

-The newly formed company and each individual member, whether foreign or domestic, must obtain a tax number by registering with the DGII.
-The company tax number (“número de registro nacional de contribuyentes”) permits the company to open a bank account, acquire real estate, and operate generally within the country.
+All companies in the Dominican Republic must obtain a tax number by registering with the DGII.
+The company tax number número de registro nacional de contribuyentes”) permits the company to open a bank account.